 Evaluating and understanding attendee promotion investments can make a big difference.
 But to truly make a significant impact on growing attendance, you need to take several critical steps including fully understanding your current and potential audience, developing personalized strategies that accommodate their needs, and delivering valuable experiences they can’t get anywhere else.

-*Based on 2016 Exhibition & Convention Executive Forum Pulse study conducted of 233 executives of association and independent organizers by Exhibit Surveys in collaboration with Lippman Connects.
+*Based on 2016 Exhibition & Convention Executive Forum Pulse study conducted of 233 executives of association and independent organizers by the Freeman Research & Measurement Team (formerly ESI) in collaboration with Lippman Connects.

-**Based on 2016 Benchmarks & Trends in Attendee Acquisition of 160 event organizers responsible for attendee marketing by Exhibit Surveys in collaboration with Lippman Connects.
+**Based on 2016 Benchmarks & Trends in Attendee Acquisition of 160 event organizers responsible for attendee marketing by the Freeman Research & Measurement Team (formerly ESI) in collaboration with Lippman Connects.